-Hi, I’m Sam Price Director and Lead Brisbane Buyer’s Agent from Templeton Property and today I’d like to provide a Suburb Profile on Paddington Property, where we are regularly purchasing family homes and investment properties for our clients.
-This blog provides an overview of the key factors for future buyers to consider before buying a property in Paddington.
+Paddington is an inner city suburb of Brisbane where we are regularly purchasing family homes and investment properties for our clients.
+The aim of this page is to provide an overview of the key factors for future buyers to consider, before buying a property in beautiful Paddington.

-Paddington
+Paddington QLD 4064

 Paddington shares its borders with Red Hill, Bardon, Petrie Terrace, Milton and Auchenflower.

 Paddington is home to the quintessential Brisbane timber homes called Queenslanders, as well as their smaller cousin, the Workers Cottage.
 Both were very popular in the late 1800’s to early 1900’s.
 Being built of timber and tin, these homes lend themselves to being raised and renovated, which has been extremely popular of recent decades.

-Paddington is home to an eclectic mix of residents from university students, couples, growing families and retirees.
-As a result, turnover of homes is relatively low and the demand for housing is high, which has seen Paddington property prices continue to increase for many decades.
-Altogether, this has made buying a property in Paddington to live or invest a fabulous choice.
+This has made buying a property in Paddington to live or invest a fabulous choice.
+Classic Queenslander homes in Paddington Brisbane.
 The suburb is renowned for these beautiful timber and tin character homes which are often being lovingly restored and renovated.
 There are pockets of units and town house developments scattered throughout the suburb, which infuses diversity into the suburb.

 Given Paddington is located in a Demolition Control Precinct, the suburb is protected from excessive new developments, apartments and town house complexes.
 This has helped keep the ratio of houses to units in check and maintained the character of the suburb.